alexeagleson/nextjs-fullstack-app-template/README.md

 ```
 engine-strict=true
 ```

+The reason we are using v14 instead of v16 for Node is that later in the tutorial we will be deploying on Vercel which unfortunately still does not support Node 16.
+Perhaps by the time you read this tutorial it might.
+You can follow the progress [here](https://github.com/vercel/community/discussions/37).

 You can check your version of Node with `node --version` and make sure you are setting the correct one.
 A list of Node version codenames can be found [here](https://github.com/nodejs/Release/blob/main/CODENAMES.md)